awalvie/lyceum/index/books/to_read/_index.md

 ---
-title: to read
+title: To read
-subtitle: the never ending list of books that interest me
+subtitle: "The never ending list of books that interest me"
 created: 2021-06-18
 ---

+# To read

-List of books and authors that I plan to read!
+List of books and authors that I'm interested in reading!

 ### Books